jadecobra/python_tdd_exercises/source/functions/functions_keyword.rst

               {'a': 1, 'b': 2, 'c': 3, 'd': 4}
           )

     the terminal shows passing tests.
-From the tests I can see that keyword arguments are treated as :doc:`dictionaries </data_structures/dictionaries>`  in python
+From the tests I can see that keyword arguments are treated as :doc:`dictionaries </data_structures/dictionaries>`  in Python

 * REFACTOR: make it better